Workspace¶

 2. Read local disk at workspace.resolve(relativePath)

-Writes always go through layer 1 (the filesystem backend), never directly to local disk.
+Writes always go through layer 1 (the filesystem store), never directly to local disk.

 This pattern earns its keep in shared-store mode: the first replica starts with the team-git-synced AGENTS.md template available on local disk, so it works immediately; later any override (e.g. from an admin console editor) lands in the shared KV, and every replica’s next call() reads the latest version.
 Template is fallback, remote override is truth.